arekmano/docs-v2/content/influxdb/cloud-dedicated/write-data/use-telegraf/dual-write.md

   ## Destination bucket to write to.
   bucket = "telegraf"

-# Send data to InfluxDB Cloud - AWS West cloud instance
+# Send data to InfluxDB Dedicated instance
  [[outputs.influxdb_v2]]
   ## The URLs of the InfluxDB Cloud instance.